#Hashtags: A How-To on Social Media’s Most Popular Character

 Best Keyword Research Tool List

 As with anything, beauty is in the eye of the beholder.
-Choosing the best keyword research tool for you is all based on what you’re looking for.
+Choosing the best keyword research tool is all based on what you’re looking for.
 Here are a few places you can start, or maybe you will find a keyword research tool from this list that you haven’t heard of before.
 As I find new keyword research tools that I try and find effective, or if I see one that looks like it is worth checking out, I will add it to the list.
 Please comment with any others you have tried and had success with as well!

 While the Google Adwords Keyword Research Tool is designed specifically for PPC (Pay-Per Click) advertising, it also provides great insight for choosing organic keywords and phrases.
 Recently, Google has made an update replacing the old Keyword Tool with the Keyword Planner.
 They decided to combine the functionality of Keyword Tool and Traffic Estimator to make it easier to plan search campaigns.
 Once you have created a Google Adwords account, you can find the keyword planner in the drop-down menu for Tools and Analysis.
 From here you will see three different options under “What would you like to do?” – Search for keyword and ad group ideas, enter or upload keywords to see how they perform, and multiply keywords.
 Use the second option and upload your list to see how they perform.
 If you see any that meet your criteria, add them to your plan by clicking on the blue arrow.
 Once you have narrowed down your original list, click on “modify search” to get additional keyword suggestions for your optimization.
 Keep in mind that sometimes this data can be a bit skewed, as Google seems to hide a good bit of their data… and let’s be honest, their main priority is getting higher bids on keyword so they can rake in the cash from their online advertisements.
 It can also sometimes be difficult to get long-tailed keyword data in Google, which may be just where you need to focus your attention to target your audience.